Thank you for reading our post, please rate this article at the end.

 If the back blows aren’t efficient at eliminating the blockage, you must switch to the abdominal thrusts, AKA the Heimlich maneuver.

 - Go behind the casualty as you did with the back blow technique.
-However, instead of running your hand diagonally, wrap your hands all away around.
+However, instead of running your hand diagonally, wrap your hands all around.

 - Next, make a fist and find the belly button with your pinky finger.
 Position the clenched hand pinky on the belly button, then roll it up so the knuckle of your thumb is right under the rib cage.